Programs & Partnerships

 Inspiring lifelong healthy eating habits through fresh, local food, while supporting our farmers.

-Youth Philanthropy Project
+Youth Philanthropy Program

 At the Whatcom Community Foundation, we believe that if you teach young people to give, you empower them to change the world.
 That’s why we launched our youth philanthropy program.